runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 The Vehicle Transfer Order has been successfully processed and will be made available to be claimed shortly.

 ### Available
-The Vehicle Transfer Order has been successfully entered in the system and is available to be accepted by a transporter.
+The Vehicle Transfer Order has been successfully entered into the system and is available to be accepted by a transporter.

 ### Claimed
 The Vehicle Transfer Order has been claimed by a transportation company to be transferred.